compassionprojects/events-web/README.md

 ## Deployment

-Using heroku through github workflows.
-The master brnach is configured to deploy continuously, for more details checkout [`.github/workflows/`](/.github/workflows)
+Using fly.io through github action.
+The main brnach is configured to deploy continuously.
+For access to fly.io, contact [@madhums](https://github.com/madhums)